This is a piece I wrote this semester that I thought was really funny. You might hate it — I don’t care, I’ll still think it’s funny.

 I’d mentally prepared for a lot of scenarios in my life, but a nasal excrement fiasco involving the hottest guy in my grade never occurred in any of my fictional daydreams.
 Sure, I’d imagined he’d become my lab partner, and at first, we’d just be friends, nothing too serious.
 We’d start saying hi to each other during passing period, then sitting together at lunch.
 He’d eventually build up the courage to steal a kiss in the parking lot near the baseball field, which everyone knows is the most romantic make-out spot, and finally senior year we’d unanimously become prom king and queen.
 Of course, we would have to break up and go to separate colleges, he at Stanford on a soccer scholarship and me on a full ride to NYU, only to be reunited years later on an accidental run-in at a dim lit book store.
 But I felt all our plans wash away as I looked the mucus dart straight in the eye.

 Class today covered Isaac Newton’s lifetime of discoveries and theories.
 Our teacher, Ms. Patterson, was extremely passionate about her career as a high school physics teacher.
 Her excitement was almost unbearable for how early in the morning it was.
 Each sentence she spewed was followed by a lipstick smudged smile and dramatically raised eyebrow.
 It honestly made me nauseous, but I did my best to give her a break.
 She held the power of assigning lab partners, and if I wanted the course of my life to remain intact, I needed to stay on her good side.
-If answering a few questions over the course of these first few weeks mean we’d be all buddy-buddy when it came time for lab partner choosing, I was here for it.
+If answering a few questions over these first few weeks meant we’d be all buddy-buddy when it came time for lab partner choosing, I was here for it.

 The snot slowly started to slide and terror shot through my heart.
 I remembered the protocol for other embarrassing bodily functions.
 If you had to go # 2 you’d walk to the third-floor bathroom stalls, the most deserted of restrooms.
 You’d cough loudly to disguise the sound.
 We’d all known what was really happening the second that door swung open, but out of courtesy, we’d pretend to be oblivious.
 This was the exception, not the rule.
 That kind of behavior only flew because it was one of those, when you gotta go, you gotta go moments.
 I remembered that last month Matthew Nguyen’s voice cracked during his presentation on object displacement, and not a single person teased him mercilessly.
 Everyone was so forgiving and absent-minded, probably because the male late bloomers knew they’d someday be the voice behind the crack, or the toot just that seemed to slip out.
 What the hell was I supposed to do with the caterpillar-sized snot I’d birthed, not only existing but residing on the love of my life?
 There was no protocol.